Skip to main content

 </html>

-charting.js is the file that is responsible for collecting the data for the chart and drawing the chart itself.
-The code in there is pretty simple - if you want to make modifications to the chart than please take a look at the Google Charting API documentation.
+charting.js collects the data for the chart and draws it.
+The code is fairly short.
+If you want to tweak the chart, take a look at the Google Charting API documentation.

 (function() { 'use strict'; google.charts.load('current',